alittera/conditionly/README.md

 ### Repository tree
 This repository is organized with the following structure:
-* conditionly-app
-	This folder contains the code of our Android application.
+**conditionly-app:** This folder contains the code of our Android application.
 The applications connects to AWS in order to send the requested commands of the user.
-* conditionly-board
-	This folder contains the code used for the Nucleo board.
+**conditionly-board:** This folder contains the code used for the Nucleo board.
 The board is polling the AWS Server in order to get the last commands received from the conditionly-app.
-* conditionly-aws
-	This folder contains the code used from our lambda function in AWS Lambda in order to read from the DB the last received command and return a response to the conditionly-board
+**conditionly-aws:** This folder contains the code used from our lambda function in AWS Lambda in order to read from the DB the last received command and return a response to the conditionly-board